shervinea/cheatsheet-translation/ru/cs-230-recurrent-neural-networks.md

 **85. Attention model ― This model allows an RNN to pay attention to specific parts of the input that is considered as being important, which improves the performance of the resulting model in practice.
 By noting α<t,t′> the amount of attention that the output y<t> should pay to the activation a<t′> and c<t> the context at time t, we have:**

-&#10230; Attention model ― This model allows an RNN to pay attention to specific parts of the input that is considered as being important, which improves the performance of the resulting model in practice.
-By noting α<t,t′> the amount of attention that the output y<t> should pay to the activation a<t′> and c<t> the context at time t, у нас есть:
+&#10230; Attention model ― This model allows an RNN to pay attention to specific parts of the input that is considered as being important, which improves the performance of the resulting model in practice. Обозначим α<t,t′> the amount of attention that the output y<t> should pay to the activation a<t′> and c<t> the context at time t, у нас есть:

 <br>